NextronSystems/analysis-cockpit-manual/usage/known-issues.rst

     * - Introduced Version
       - Fixed Version
-    * - 3.7.8
+    * - <= 3.7.8
       - 3.8.2

-There are three issues currently with the sandbox integration:
+There are currently three issues with the sandbox integration:

 1. Wrong python script ``capev2.py``
 2. Reports can't be downloaded